ivanj69pn/ivanj69pn/README.md

 ## 🌱 I'm currently learning...

-The art of domination in [Insert current tech interest here].
-Elevating my skills to the next level because in this game, you either evolve or get left in the digital dust.
+The art of domination in digital streets.
+Elevating my skills to the next level because, in this game, you either evolve or get left in the digital dust.

 ## 💞️ I’m looking to collaborate on...